Everything you need to know about obtaining a building permit in Seattle, Washington — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Washington Secretary of State at sos.wa.gov.

 File your building permit application with the Seattle city clerk or licensing department.
-Many Washington municipalities now accept online applications.
+Many Washington municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$2800 (typical range for Seattle).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-6 weeks in Seattle.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Building Permit holders in Washington are required to carry proper business insurance.
 Compare quotes from top providers.